 Grade 10: Adv.
 Chemistry, Chemistry, Environmental Science or Biology

 Grade 11: Chemistry, AP Chemistry, Physics, AP Physics, Acc.
 Physics or AP Biology, Chemistry or Physics (one credit each);

 Grade 12: Science Elective – AP Biology, Chemistry, AP Chemistry, Physics, AP Physics, AP Physics 2, Acc.
 Physics, Anatomy & Physiology, Earth Science, AP Environmental Science

-Claire Conboy (B.A.
-Chemistry and Mathematics, Holy Name College, MS Chemistry, University of California at Davis, Ph.
-D. Chemistry, University of Illinois at Chicago) joined the St. Thomas Science Department in 2015.
+Claire Conboy, Ph.
+D. (B.A., Chemistry and Mathematics, Holy Name College; M.S.
+Chemistry, University of California at Davis; Ph.
+D. Chemistry, University of Illinios at Chicago) joined the St. Thomas Science Department in 2015.
 She currently teaches Chemistry, Advanced Chemistry and AP Chemistry.
-Dr. Conboy has more than 20 years of industrial research experience and has taught at local Communiity Colleges.
+Dr. Conboy has more than 20 years of industrial research experience and has taught at local community colleges.

-Philip Cuneo (B.S.
-Science Education; M.Ed.
-Counseling, University of St. Thomas) joined the faculty of St. Thomas in 1990 and has served as both a Science teacher and Director of Guidance.
-He currently teaches Environmental Science.
+Philip Cuneo (B.S., Science Education and M.Ed., Counseling, University of St. Thomas) joined the faculty of St. Thomas in 1990 and has served as both a Scienceteacher and Director of Guidance.
+He currently teaches Biology and Environmental Science.

 Michael Lynch ‘94 (B.S., Loyola University, New Orleans; graduate studies Chemical Physics, Tulane University) is a graduate of St. Thomas and joined the faculty in 2008.
 He teaches Physics and AP Physics I and II.
 He also holds three U.S. patents for various process technologies.